 When a salesperson is out in the field, they will rely on their core foundation of knowledge to tell them what to say and ask.
 If they went through a new hire sales training program that was centered around product and company information, this is what they are going to be talking about when in front of prospects.

-This is how you end up with conversations where the salesperson spends most of the time talking about their own stuff (the products they want to sell) and they never stop to ask any sales questions.
-There are not any questions in their foundation of knowledge, only product, and company information.
+This is how you end up with conversations in which the salesperson spends most of the time talking about their own stuff (the products they want to sell) and never stops to ask any sales questions.
+Their foundation of knowledge does not include any questions, only product and company information.

 Lack of Interest

 People usually talk about what they are interested in.
-If you have a particular hobby, you will have a lot of interest in that area and enjoy talking about it.
+If you have a particular hobby, you will be very interested in that area and enjoy talking about it.

-A salesperson has a hobby they are very interested in and it is the company they work for and the products that they think sell.
+Salespeople have a hobby they are very interested in, and it is the company they work for and the products that they think sell.
 They think about this stuff every day, maybe all day.
 This makes a salesperson more interested in talking about their stuff and less motivated to ask questions about something else.

 Lack of Motivation

-A salesperson will get paid when he or she sells their products and services.
-This very clear and direct relationship motivates a salesperson to talk about their products and services.
+A salesperson will get paid when selling their products and services.
+This evident and direct relationship motivates a salesperson to talk about their products and services.

 Even though a more powerful path to selling is to talk about the prospect, a salesperson might not see this indirect relationship as it is not the obvious path for them to get paid.
-Need to sell products, need to talk about products.
-This line of thinking can lead to a salesperson not asking the prospect sales questions as it does not align or match up with their core motivation drivers.
+They need to sell products, so they need to talk about products.
+This line of thinking can lead to a salesperson not asking the prospect sales questions as it does not align or match their core motivation drivers.